johngvc/nuuvem-app/README.md

 * To access the backoffice utility go to http://localhost:3000/admin

-**I've decided to use the back-office utility to better represent a real world scenario where the providade sales report would be used by the back-office to update the database with new data.**
+**I've decided to use the back-office utility to better represent a real world scenario where the provided sales report would be used by the back-office to update the database with new data.**

 ### 5. Log in with the mock user